Rose Halprin: Personal life

 She died at Mount Sinai Hospital in Manhattan on January 8, 1978.

 Hadassah

 Halprin served her first term as National President from 1932–1934.
-After her term, she and her family moved to Palestine and operated as the liaison between Hadassah in Israel and the Hadassah National Office from 1934–1939.
+After her term, she and her family moved to Palestine and operated as the liaison between Hadassah in Palestine and the Hadassah National Office from 1934–1939.
 While in Palestine, she helped oversee the building of the Hadassah Medical Organization's new hospital complex on Mount Scopus.
 She returned to the United States in 1939 and served her second term as National President from 1947–1952.
 She led the organization through Hadassah convoy massacre and established temporary locations for the hospital facilities when Israeli forces lost Mount Scopus.